Saturday, May 19, 2012

 To the very end .

 A rough night.
 This morning Wilfs body uncooperative.
 Gums pale, legs leaden.
-The will to fight finally gone.
-He pulls himself slowly out into the garden.
-Slumping, rather than settling, in the shade of the orchard.
+Not defeated but the will to fight finally gone.
+He pulls himself out into the garden, settling in the shade of the orchard.
 His favoured spot.

-Familiar, comforting, sounds.
-The frogs in the village pond , finches, redstarts, cicadas, the squabbling sparrows.
+Familiar, comforting sounds.
+The frogs in the village pond, Finches, Redstarts, Cicadas, the squabbling sparrows.
 I sit by him.
-Minutes pass.
-An ' I'm oh so tired ' sigh.
-Head buried deep into my lap , back leg sticking out at that comical angle that's always made us laugh.
+He lets out a long ' I'm oh so tired ' sigh.
+Wrapped in his blanket, head buried deep into my lap, back leg sticking out at that comical angle that's always made us laugh.
 An overgrown puppy.
-His fur warm to the touch in the morning sun.
+Fur warm to the touch in the morning sun.

-A last chance for dog and owner to talk. '' Is this it ?
+There on the cool grass a last chance for dog and master to talk.
+A look that says so much. '' Is this it ?
 Will it hurt ?
 We had good times didn't we ?
-Do you remember that seal on the beach ? " .
-I chuckle .
-He falls asleep then wakes with a start. '' You'll stay with me ? ". ' To the very end ' .
-Of this one thing he can be sure .
+Do you remember that seal on the beach ? ".
+He falls asleep then wakes with a start, body tense. '' You'll stay with me ? ". ' To the very end ' I find myself replying aloud.
+Of this one thing he can be sure.
+A conversation dog people will understand.

-A journey completed with dignity.
+Wilfs journey completed with dignity.
 Laughter to the end.
-All dogs , all people , should go like this.
+All dogs, all people, should go like this.
 Gently.
 Unafraid.
 Loved .
 Respected.

-Give me a couple of hours and Wilf will lie next to his brother, on top of the ridge, sheltered by the old oak trees.
+Give me a couple of hours and he'll lie next to his brother, on top of the ridge, sheltered by the old oak trees.
 A view to the mountains .
 A spot where the house lights linger at night.
 A good place for a family hero.

 Thursday, May 17, 2012